Prince Alexander of the Netherlands: Declining health and death

-Alexander's sister-in-law Sophie wrote to Lady Malet on 24 March: "Our poor prince Alexander died like he lived; until the last moment his thoughts were filled with horses and sports.
-He had no idea of the nearing end.
-The autopsy showed his lungs were perfectly healthy, the stomach destroyed, there was not a drop of blood in his body."
-The death of their favorite son hit the King, who was in the middle of a political crisis, particularly hard.
+Both Everard and Constant wrote letters to The Hague on February 20th.
+Due to headwinds, these took almost a month to reach The Hague.
+On March 17 the royal family finally received conclusive evidence of Alexander's death.
+The loss of their beloved son hit the King, who was in the middle of a political crisis, particularly hard.
 He lamented: "We walk as if on graves.
 The earth is nothing but a big grave, that devours all greatness, honour and glory".
 The Queen wrote to her brother Nicholas on 30 March: "Only today I feel strong enough to write some lines to tell you about the terrible disaster that has befallen us.
 Our Sasja is dead! and we have survived that blow....
 He is at peace now, but we have to go on in this world, where he had no enemies, he who for me was the most loving of sons and the most loyal of companions."
 The Queen later had many of her son's possession brought to Soestdijk, including his two hunting dogs, Charon and Ditch, whom she visited on his birthday and the anniversary of his death.